volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

 ## What Is Hash Table?

-Hash Table is a data structure that implements an Associative Array, a structure that maps keys to values.
+Hash Table is a Data Structure that implements an Associative Array, a structure that maps keys to values.

 > **Associative Array** is an Abstract Data Type, which uses strings as indexes.
 >